Legends of Polish Equestrian - People

 Zdzislaw Kawecki

-Silver medalist at the Berlin Olympics (horse 'Bambino').
-Knight of the Cross of Valor, Silver Cross of Merit.
-7th Wlkp.
-Mounted Rifle Regiment
+Silver medalist from the Olympic Games in Berlin (horse 'Bambino').
+Knight of the Cross of Valour, Silver Cross of Merit.
+7th Regiment of Mounted Riflemen Wlkp.

 Read more…